Biomedical Informatics High Performance Computing Cluster

 The BMI cluster offers several advantages:

-Please refer to modules page for more information and examples.The cluster allows you to do pseudo-parallelism.
+- The cluster allows you to do pseudo-parallelism.
 You can break a problem into many pieces and run many jobs in a distributed fashion.

 Scheduling computation jobs with LSF

-The cluster batch system is currently managed by LSF resource manager and scheduler.
+The cluster batch system is managed by the LSF resource manager and scheduler.
 You can find some examples of submitting jobs using LSF here.
 Please read the job scheduling policies page for recent policy changes.

 Essentially, users submit jobs to the server using the bsub command.
 The current state of the queue in the server can be viewed using bjobs.
 There are a host of other utilities that can be used by Torque users like: bkill, bmod, bstop, bmig, bresume etc. bsub can be used for batch as well as interactive submission of jobs.
 Interactive job submission should be used only when a user needs to run and debug his code and for short-duration jobs.
 In either case, you need to submit your job to a cluster node so that you can do your testing without burdening the head node.

-bsub -W 4:00 -n 1 -M 10000 < script
+bsub -W 4:00 -n 1 -M 10000 < <script>

-bsub -W 4:00 -n 1 -M 10000 -Is /bin/bash
+bsub -W 12:00 -n 16 -M 32000 -Is /bin/bash

 Checking your cluster balance